maitag/littleBigInt/README.md

 var a:BigInt = "127"; // default is in decimal notation
 var b = BigInt.fromString("127");

-// or use a prefix to define number format var a:BigInt = "0x ffff 0000";   // hexadecimal
+// or use a prefix to define the number format var a:BigInt = "0x ffff 0000";   // hexadecimal
 var b:BigInt = "0o 01234567 10"; // octal
 var c:BigInt = "0b 00111010";    // binary